Github

 • Have a valid Github account.

-• Create a Personal Access Token (PAT) and grant it the necessary permissions for the operations you need (e.g., repo permission for reading/writing to private repositories, workflow permission for managing GitHub Actions).
+• Create a Personal Access Token (PAT) and grant it the required operation permissions (for example, repo permission for reading and writing private repositories, workflow permission for managing GitHub Actions).

 3. Credentials